 Introduction to PostgreSQL

-PostgreSQL is a powerful, enterprise-class, open-source relational database management system that uses standard SQL to query the relational data and JSON to query the non-relational data residing in the database.
-PostgreSQL has excellent support for all of the operating systems.
-It supports advanced data types and optimization operations, found in commercial databases such as Oracle, SQL Server, etc.
+PostgreSQL is a powerful, enterprise-class, open-source relational database management system that uses standard SQL to query relational data and JSON to query non-relational data stored in the database.
+PostgreSQL offers excellent support for all major operating systems.
+It also supports advanced data types and optimization operations typically found in commercial databases such as Oracle and SQL Server.

 Key features of PostgreSQL: